intersystems-community/integratedml-custom-models/docs/api_reference.md

     return self
 ```

-This comprehensive API reference provides complete documentation for all classes, methods, and configuration options in the IntegratedML Pluggable Models Demo, enabling developers to effectively build, deploy, and maintain custom ML models in database environments.
+This comprehensive API reference provides complete documentation for all classes, methods, and configuration options in the IntegratedML Flexible Model Integration Demo, enabling developers to effectively build, deploy, and maintain custom ML models in database environments.